 - 7. Review reports from management, reporting on and making recommendations to the Board relating to: - Risk assessment, including the identification of key risks and their potential impact on Ontario Securities Commission's ability to achieve business objectives or to otherwise materially impact its business or operations - Major risk exposures and trends from all areas and management's implementation of risk policies and procedures to monitor and control such exposures - 8.
 Report to the Board on the OSC's risk profile - 9.
+Receive an update from the Corporate Secretary regarding any operational risks arising from the Capital Markets Tribunal's operations - 10.
 Review any other material risks identified by or brought to the Risk Committee at each meeting